 Here are highlights of the plan:

 - Contributing to your account.
 If you choose to participate, you set aside your own money for retirement.
 You can contribute 1% to 50% of your eligible pre-tax pay, up to IRS-defined limits.
 After-tax contributions (up to 15%) are permitted.
 Participants age 50 or older can make additional "catch-up contributions," up to IRS-defined limits.

 - Investing your contributions.
 You can invest your contributions in a number of investment options, and you can change your investment elections at any time.
 The plan also provides you with access to personalized retirement planning advice from qualified advisors.

 - Tax-favored treatment.
 Your balance (your contributions plus investment earnings) grows on a tax-deferred basis.
 Your contributions and investment earnings are taxed only on withdrawal, as governed by federal regulations.

 - Accessing your account.
 Prior to retirement, you can access your account through loans or through hardship withdrawals (if your hardship meets the plan's requirements).
 In addition, at age 59 ½ and after, you can make withdrawals with no penalty while you are still working in covered employment.
 You can withdraw your after-tax contributions (if any) at any time.

-New York Life is the recordkeeper for the the IAM National 401(k) Plan.
+John Hancock is the recordkeeper for the IAM National 401(k) Plan.